Having problems with your leaking basement?

 3. Paint, Roll, or Spray On

 Apply Ames Blue Max to the surface.
 We recommend two gallons per 100 square feet for walls, and three gallons per 100 square feet for cisterns; or as needed.
-Ames Blue Max is slightly tacky and maybe top coated with Ames Block & wall Acrylic or Ames Paint & Prime.
-Amex Blue Max needs to be top coated in applications with direct sun contact to protect from UV degradation.
-Applications below ground, such as ICF(insulated concrete form), foundations, and water tanks/cisterns prior to backfilling do not need to be top coated.
+Ames Blue Max is slightly tacky and may be top coated with Ames Block & Wall Acrylic or Ames Paint & Prime.
+Ames Blue Max needs to be top coated in applications with direct sun contact to protect from UV degradation.
+Applications below ground, such as ICF (insulated concrete form), foundations, and water tanks/cisterns prior to backfilling do not need to be top coated.

 Concrete Walls and Foundations